clipos/products_clipos/doc/kernel.rst

    Hide kernel addresses in ``/proc`` and other interfaces, even to privileged users.

-.. describe:: kernel.yama.ptrace_scope = 1
+.. describe:: kernel.yama.ptrace_scope = 3

-   Enable the ptrace scope restriction provided by the Yama LSM.
+   Enable the strictest ptrace scope restriction provided by the Yama LSM.

 .. describe:: kernel.perf_event_paranoid = 3